PJWalker/daggerheart/content/PCs/Aglet Sheltrom.md

 %%%

+## Considerations
+What is Aglet's relationship to the publisher's guild

 Question:
 You’re an investigative journalist of sorts, what sort of attachments would you see yourself having to your audience?